DataDog/chaos-controller/docs/grpc_disruption/interceptor_algorithm.md

 # gRPC Disruption Inceptor

-When the interceptor recognizes a query's endpoint as one which is actively getting disrupted, the interceptor generates a random integer from `0` to `100`, and consults a hashmap caching the `PercentSlotToAlteration` mapping.
+When the interceptor recognizes a query's endpoint as one which is actively getting disrupted, the interceptor generates a random integer from `0` to `100`, and consults an array caching the `PercentToAlteration` mapping.
 Provided the random integer, this hasmap identifies the disruption to apply to a query.
 The mapping represents user preference the proportion of queries affected by each alteration.
 The user cannot sepcify queryPercents for a single endpoint which sum to over `100%`.
+You can see an example below of an array that does not define all 100% of possible requests.
+You can see the next section for an example of a mapping which only has 25 entires.

-## gRPC Hashmap Algorithm Examples
+## gRPC Array Algorithm Examples

 ### Multiple alterations with defined queryPercent